Angela-Sin/Hackteam-3/README.md

 - **As a player, I want to be able to read credits.**

   - Include a credits screen at the end of the game.
-  - The screen shows the team members names, like ye' olden days.

 - **As a player, I want a menu in game that gives me the options.**